 Different styles of yoga offer different degrees of either physical or mental challenge and discipline or more entertainment (music etc.).
-What are you interested in initiially?
-Do you want to get fit, find some calm and mental space, learn how to meditate, reduce stress, lose weight, reduce stiffness, become more grounded and centred, reduce stress and tension, aches and pains, relax more, have a physical or emotional injury, explore something personal beyond everyday life?
+What are you interested in initially?
+Do you want to get fit, find some calm and mental space, learn how to meditate, reduce stress, lose weight, reduce stiffness, become more grounded and centred, ease tension, aches and pains, relax more, have a physical or emotional injury that you want to improve, explore something beyond everyday life?
 Yoga can do all of this and more.
 Your personal interests will help direct which class would be most suitable.
 See the styles of yoga below to see where you might want to start.

 There isn't really any substitute for trying the class to see if you enjoy it and get along with the teacher as it is such a personal experience.
 Even if your friend loves the class, it just might not suit you.
-Try a few classes if you have the time, different types and different teachers.
-Most teachers are happy for you to come along and try their class and see if it is right for you.
+Try classes out until you find one you really want to go back to.
+Most yoga teachers are happy for you to come along and try their class and see if it is right for you.
 You are much more likely to stick with it if you find a class and a teacher you are happy with.
 Classes vary hugely, so don't be put off from yoga if you go to a class and it wasn't what you expected or didn't enjoy it.
 But don't shop around forever, at some point, you should commit to a class to gain not only breadth of practice but depth to your practice.

-Enjoy the class!
+Enjoy the class

-The class should leave you feeling refreshed, relaxed, energised, calm, settled and more positive.
+The class should leave you feeling refreshed, revitalised, relaxed, energised, calm, settled and more positive.
 An overall good feeling that should speak for itself and make you want to continue.
 If you didn't enjoy it, or feel unwell or are in pain, feel frustrated, unsettled, uncomfortable, competitive, agitated, then perhaps the class doesn't suit you or try talking to the teacher.
 The effects can be accumulative so be sure it is serving you well.

-4) Feel comfortable and confident in the teacher
+Feel comfortable with the teacher

-You should feel comfortable in the class, and confident in the teacher so you can immerse yourself in the class.
+You should feel comfortable in the class, and confident in the teacher so you can immerse yourself in the yoga practice.
 You should feel able to ask your teacher questions (before or after class usually or get his/her attention during the class) to help support you.
 As a beginner, or as you begin to deepen your practice and potentially encounter obstacles, a supportive and experienced teacher will help you work through these.

-Should you take a more challenging, intense or difficult class or a more gentle yoga class?
+Should you take a more challenging, intense or difficult class (either physically or mentally) or a more gentle yoga class?
 Or find one that is somewhere in the middle.
-This is where classes vary the most and finding something that suits you and suits your lifestyle is really important...
+This is where classes vary the most and finding something that suits you and suits your lifestyle is really important..

 If you are relatively healthy and fit, then a more physically challenging class may suit you.
 If you are interested in meditation and breath focus then some classes offer physical and breath/mental challenge too, beyond just the physical aspects, and are well worth seeking out.
-If you already have a really busy, full-on lifestyle and are a fast-paced person, then perhaps consider exploring a more calming, supportive Yoga class that will help balance your life.
-You might find yourself typically attracted to a strong, intense Yoga practice (e.g. Bikram yoga, Vinyasa Flow yoga or Ashtanga yoga), but you might find this just perpetuates your pace which ultimately might be unhelpful.
-People often find themselves burnt-out.
-Consider trying a different approach as a counterbalance to your usual pace and lifestyle and see what happens!
-You might initially think this is boring, but your personal challenge might be to stick with it and discover the hidden depths, rather than the obvious and immediate challenge of keeping up.
+If you already have a really busy lifestyle and are a fast-paced person, then perhaps consider exploring a more calming, supportive Yoga class that will help balance your life.
+You might find yourself typically attracted to a strong, intense yoga class (e.g. Bikram yoga, Vinyasa Flow yoga or Ashtanga yoga), but this might be counterproductive.
+After a few months/years you could find it leaves you feeling 'burnt out'.
+Consider trying a different approach as a counterbalance to your usual pace and lifestyle and see what happens.
+Stick with it, avoid being drawn by entertainment and see what hidden depths yoga can offer you.

 If you have an injury or medical condition, then a smaller class where the focus is on safe alignment and modifying the practice to suit each person in the class is recommended, with a well trained teacher who understands your condition.

-6) Well trained teachers
+Well trained teacher

-Yoga is a huge and ancient subject.
+Yoga is a vast and ancient body of knowledge.
 There is much to study and as yoga teachers we are always learning more.
 Along with the many Yoga postures, there are many breathing techniques that are learned over time, Yoga philosophy, anatomy and physiology, and lots more besides.
 We recommend at least two years teacher training to even begin to get to grips with the basics and be able to teach and adapt the class safely to suit the participants.
 Then the teachers experience, depth of knowledge (not just breadth) and their refinement of that knowledge and skill are all important.
 Organisations such as the British Wheel of Yoga provide accreditation to meet this standard.
 (They are the only Yoga body to be approved by Sport England).

 Here are a few 'types' or flavours of class to help orientate you.
 They are all Yoga and all dealing with the same things but might feel different and focus on slightly different aspects when you try them.
-So this is just a rough guide, feel free to add more descriptions below to help others choose a class...
+So this is just a rough guide, feel free to add more descriptions below in a comment to help others choose a class...

 ~Hatha Yoga Classes~

-Classic yoga postures which also incorporate a focus on the breathing.
+Classic yoga postures which also incorporate a focus on the breathing and include relaxation.
 Variations on postures include staying in postures, or moving into them dynamically but more slowly.
 Classes can range from challenging to more gentle and relaxing so try the class or check with the teacher to see what they are teaching.
 They usually suit all levels from beginners so good for everyone.
-Most YogaSpace classes are Hatha Yoga or this next one, Viniyoga.
+Most YogaSpace classes are a form of Hatha Yoga.

 ~Viniyoga Classes~ (what I teach)

-Classic Yoga postures which you move into and out of dynamically with the breath, gradually building up to staying in the postures over time.
-Small classes where the teacher will help adapt the postures to suit the students and will offer optional challenges as you progress.
+Classic Yoga postures which include slow flowing movements and a close integration of breath.
+Generally small classes where the teacher will help adapt the postures to suit the students and will offer optional challenges as you progress.
 Focus on breathing and gradually deepening and developing the breath to intensify the practice when the student is ready.
 Good classes for all levels including beginners and working on specific goals and they are well trained teachers :-)

 ~Iyengar Yoga Classes~

 Iyengar Yoga offers physically challenging classes where you hold classic yoga postures for a period of time to develop good strength.
 Strong focus on alignment, making use of equipment such as belts, blocks, bricks, chairs etc. to assist you in getting in to the posture.
-Less focus on breathing until a couple of years class attendance.
+Less focus on breathing until a couple of years into your practice.
 Usually well trained teachers.

 ~Ashtanga Yoga Classes~

 Ashtanga Yoga is a set sequence of dynamic movements which you learn over time and will work through each class.
-A physically demanding practice with focus on moving steadilly with the breath.
+A physically demanding practice with focus on moving steadily with the breath.
 Physically demanding and some quite extreme yoga poses.
 Good level of commitment required as you need to keep this up regularly to be able to do it.
-Good for physical stamina and an intense experience.
+Good for physical and mental stamina and an intense experience.
 Go carefully, especially at first.

 ~Bikram Yoga Classes~

 Hot Yoga classes, offering a set sequence of 26 postures practiced in a hot (super-hot!) humidified room where students sweat and work hard in each pose.
-Often beginners will sit out some poses and just enjoy the intense heat and humidity.
+Often beginners will sit out some poses and just enjoy (?!) the intense heat and humidity.
 Teachers have learned a set class formula which Bikram Choudhury developed and has taught to all his teachers during their 9-week intensive teacher training programme.
-An intense experience and strong practice.
+An intense experience.

 ~Vinyasa Flow Yoga Classes~

 Dynamic movements linking poses together and flowing the movements with the breath.
 Often a physically challenging and focusing practice which requires some coordination to join in and keep up.
 Some classes are quite fast, some involve music, some are very creative and expressive, good coordination needed to practice this safely.
 Variable teacher training, some good but some can be trained in only a month or few months so recommend finding out.

 Try a class or a few classes and see how they suit you.